React Query supports two ways of prefetching data on the server and passing that to the queryClient.

 To support caching queries on the server and set up hydration:

-QueryClientinstance inside of your app, and on an instance ref.
-This ensures that data is not shared between different users and requests.
+QueryClientinstance inside of your app, and on an instance ref (or in React state).
+This ensures that data is not shared between different users and requests, while still only creating the QueryClient once per component lifecycle.

 <QueryClientProvider>and pass it the client instance